 Having taught in Primary education in London for twenty seven years, the last nine of which have been in the role of head teacher in a London primary school, I’ve been encouraged to join the world of education blogging.
-Specifically, I’ve been asked to focus on school leadership as it is seen from the “front line”.
+Specifically, I was asked to focus on school leadership as it is seen from the “front line”.

 Never one to duck a challenge, my first task was to decide on a web domain and site name.
 The phrase, “front line” stuck in my mind, so I decided to search for a list of military terms.
 A “vedette” is a mounted sentry or outpost, who has the function of bringing information, giving signals or warnings of danger, etc – and so, ladies and gentlemen, “The Primary Vedette” was born!

 Remember the name – for if you forget to put “primary” in your internet search, you could be faced with reaching a shapewear site, which will do nothing for either your educational enlightenment or your self esteem!
 The best way to avoid such trouble is to add this page to your favourites.